Win Your Vancouver Island Blues Bash Tickets With Scott James’ Blue Song

-Next week (Monday August 21 through Friday August 25), I’ll be playing a Blue Song between 10am and 11am.
-Call me at 250 475 100.3 when you hear it, and if you’re caller nine, I’ll set you up with a couple of those sought-after tickets.
+This week (Monday August 21 through Friday August 25), I’m playing Blue Songs between 10am and 11am.
+Call me at 250 475 100.3 when you hear one, and if you’re caller nine, I’ll set you up with a couple of those sought-after tickets.

 Access the complete Blues Bash schedule by tapping or pointing your rodent here.